More than 100 bull riders will compete for two nights in one of the country's premiere independent bull riding competitions.

 Today Professional Bull Riders boasts more than 1,200 riders from the United States, Australia, Brazil, Canada and Mexico who compete in more than 300 events per year.

-The Casper Baca event brings a decidedly different bull riding
+The Casper Baca event brings a decidedly different bull riding experience to Farmington.

 "It attracts a lot of different guys," Baca said.